 “Tree nut” is a broad term that encompasses a variety of nuts, including almonds, cashews, hazelnuts, and pecans.
 Tree nut sensitivities can cause all kinds of unpleasant symptoms, ranging from general discomfort to anaphylaxis.
 One common misconception about tree nut sensitivities is that if you have one, you have to avoid all nuts.
 But most people with a tree nut sensitivity only react to one or a handful of them and can safely eat others.

-Peanuts are another one of the most common types of food sensitivities among adults.
+Peanuts are another one of the most common food sensitivities among adults.
 Though their name makes them sound like a nut, peanuts are actually legumes, hence why we’ve put this sensitivity into its own section.
 Peanut sensitivities are generally more intense than tree nut sensitivities, and since traces of peanuts can be found in many foods due to contamination during manufacturing, this is a food that’s hard to avoid.

 Milk is an extremely common sensitivity in babies and kids.
 While many children outgrow it as they age, others don’t, and their sensitivity carries on into adulthood.
 For these people, ingesting milk can cause severe illness, and even touching or smelling milk can cause them to feel sick.
 People with milk sensitivities should avoid all milk products and products containing milk, including ones that claim to be “lactose free,” “nondairy,” and “kosher,” as these can still cause reactions.
 Almond and soy milk make ideal alternatives so long as you don’t have a tree nut or soy sensitivity.